rmmeade/Data-Mgmt-Project/README.md

   - damages.ipynb
       - creates "damages.csv"
          - damages.csv is the compiled 10 years of "charges" files, reduced columns to those used
+  - person.ipynb
+      - creates "person.csv"
+         - primary_person.csv is the compiled 10 years of "charges" files
   - primary_person.ipynb
       - creates "primary_person.csv" and "primary_person_clean.csv"
          - primary_person.csv is the compiled 10 years of "charges" files